 Too many people start down the path of a career directly out of school and never step back to re-evaluate.
 Sometimes that leads to great long-term success and a fulfilling career.
 But it also can lead to people doing jobs that don’t suit them best.

 More people should stop and evaluate what they’re doing for work.
-There are times in life when it might be a little too late to change a career path meaningfully.
+Sometimes in life, it might be a little too late to change a career path meaningfully.
 But being in your 40’s isn’t that time.
 People are working well into their 60’s, and 70’s these days.
 Meaning you can still have a long career, doing what you’re passionate about, not just what you studied in school when you were 20 years old.